BillyFrcs/BF/README.md

 3. To deploy the website run `npm run deploy`

-> ⚠️ This Website still in development and is not fully functional
+>⚠️This Website still in development and is not fully functional

 ## Thanks!